mnoriaki/irRemote/README.md

 The program is written to acheive my purpose, so modify it so as to acheive your purpose.
 Part of this program is based on codes by kenkenpa (http://hello-world.blog.so-net.ne.jp/2011-05-19).

-## Circuits
+## Circuits and Serial
 Connect IR remote recieving module to pin 2 and IR LED to pin 3.
+The speed of serial port is 115.2kbps.

 ## Serial commands
 - Axxxxxxxx...xx¥n